swyxio/spark-joy/README.md

   - https://www.iconbolt.com/

 - https://thenounproject.com/ Every icon you can think of, in PNG or SVG formats.
 They offer over 20 million icons, with built-in customization colors like size and color.
 Requires login, needs creative commons attribution or $3 download
+- https://nucleoapp.com/ Nucleo is a beautiful library of 30635 icons, and a powerful application to collect, customize and export all your icons. $99 lifetime purchase.
 - https://hotpot.ai/free_icons 5,000+ free icons.
 Customize colors, size, and other properties.
 PNG, JPG, iOS, Android, PDF.
 No svg.
 - **https://iconmonstr.com/** Discover 4486+ free icons in 310 collections.
 SVG, EPS, PSD, PNG.
 [OK without attribution, don't sell it](https://iconmonstr.com/license/).
 - https://icomoon.io/ - 450 icons, SVG, PDF, EPS, Ai, PSD.
 Paid tier goes up to 1600 icons.